 Manufacturer: Insta GmbH, Hohe Steinert 10, 58509 Lüdenscheid, Germany.

-Other versions: Copied in several sizes and colours, also produced as a big floor lamp.
+Other versions: This Gino Sarfatti model 540 style table lamp exists in several sizes and colours.
+It was also produced as a big floor lamp.
 Also chandeliers were made.
 Many different variations in the design.
 Today’s copies are all made in China.
 Sometimes the acrylic is made to thin; the globe falls down after a while.
 Beware when you buy one!

 This table lamp was produced in the 1970s -1980s, to see on the wiring.

 The design of this lamp is based on lamp model 540 designed by Gino Sarfatti in 1968.
 It has many similarities, even the size.
 But it’s different.
 Below are pictures from the book Gino Sarfatti – Selected Works 1938-1973.
 As you can see the holes in the lampshade are not around the globe such as with this one.
 They are on top and go from front to back.
 The holes are round.

 A touch version (switch by touch) was also produced by Insta GmbH for a long time.
 Exactly the same table lamp.
 The company was founded in 1970 by Berker, Gira + Jung.
 The name of the lamp is Sensorette.
 Several versions were produced.